HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 ```

 ## How to create sub tables for repeater fields

+You may opt to enable separate tables for repeater fields.
+Doing so gives you maximum flexibility and much greater
+performance benefits when it comes to querying data using custom SQL statements.

+### Important note on the `id` field

+When a repeater field is configured to create a sub table, the current pre-release version creates an auto-incrementing
+field called `id`.
+Be mindful this ID field **is not persistent** and will potentially change as the row order changes.
+This happens due to the way repeaters are handled in the ACF core as repeater field rows do not intrinsically have their
+own ID.

+We'll be investigating ways to make these persistent but for now, it's best not to rely on the `id` column as a
+permanent identifier for a repeater row.
+If you need permanent IDs it would be wiser to create a custom post type and
+manage entries that way instead of using repeater rows as objects.

+### Enabling a sub table for a repeater field

 If you would like repeater field data to be stored in a separate database table, you may use the following WordPress
 filter to enable sub-tables: